Dead Men Walking (film): Plot

 Travis Dee is slaying many zombies, but blood splashes on Travis' face, infecting him.
 Travis tries to convince the press and police that they were infected with an experimental bio-toxin, and now he is sick from it.
 The Centers for Disease Control and Prevention (CDC) don't know if he is right or wrong, so he is sentenced to Haywood Maximum Security Prison.

-A CDC worker, Samantha Beckett, is sent to the prison to give more information on Travis.
+A BBC worker, Samantha Beckett, is sent to the prison to give more information on Travis.

 Travis and the new inmates arrive at the facility and are put in a line where they are evaluated by corrections officer, Lieutenant Sweeney, telling them that he is "top of the food chain" in the prison.
 After noticing Travis coughing heavily and pale, he is sent to the infirmary.
 Another new arrival, Johnny, is sent to Warden Mahler's office.
 Mahler tells him not to do anything stupid or make guards angry.

 His story is the same that Travis had been telling others.
 The bitten guard dies and Mahler, Sweeney, Dr. Goring, Samantha and Johnny try to determine if the virus is real.
 Samantha examines Travis’ body and sees that the blood indicates he died at least hours ago, though Sweeney shot him just minutes ago.

 Sweeney, Jenkins and Mahler devise a plan to move through the building and gather all the uninfected staff to barricade themselves in the staffroom on the other end of the facility while the guards venture out to kill all infected.
 He also plans to leave all the uninfected inmates to die, much to Johnny’s dismay.
 Johnny is sent back to the cell but on the way he knocks out a guard and takes his gun to run for the outside.